Which is Better: FSA or HSA?

 Earn interest on the balance, funds can be invested

-So which is better, an FSA or HSA?
+So, which is better, an FSA or HSA?
 It depends on your special circumstances, from your health plan coverage to your health and wellness needs, to your investment strategy.

 The Adventures of Captain Contributor is an employee education and engagement program developed by DataPath, Inc.